radhikasrinivasan8/cmpe202-pentagon/HariKrishna_wiki.md

 * To keep the Game engine simple and avoid complexity in the project , the team decided not to use few Game engines.</br>

-### Design Pattern:
-I Will be implementing Strategy Design Pattern in the game .

-### UML Diagram:
-I am responsible for completing the Activity diagrams.